crazy-max/csgo-server-launcher/doc/installation.md

 ## Manual

-Or you can install it manually as root or sudoer :
+Or you can install it manually as root or sudoer:

 ```
 $ dpkg --add-architecture i386